Events and Requests

 . headers

 Provides access to headers of the event message or request.
-In case of asynchronous event messages, it's the headers information sent by the event source.
+In the case of asynchronous event messages, it's the headers information sent by the event source.
 For HTTP requests it's the standard Node.js request headers.

 eve. before 'commit'